 6) Findings and Notification

-Upon the investigation’s completion, the Operations Analyst will report the findings of the investigation and the resolution to the student.
+Upon the investigation’s completion, the Managing Director will report the findings of the investigation and the resolution to the student.
 It is EmergingEd’s goal to conduct an appropriate investigation and report back in a timely manner.
 The circumstances in particular cases may make a shorter or longer investigation necessary or appropriate.

 - There is new evidence that was unavailable at the time of the original investigation that would affect the outcome of the original decision.